A driver does not have to tell the police that he/she was drinking if pulled over for a Nevada DUI. But the motorist should act cooperatively.

 1. What does a driver have to disclose to police if pulled over for DUI?

 When a police officer pulls over a driver on suspicion of DUI in Nevada, the driver is legally obligated to do the following:

-- show driver’s license
+- show a driver’s license,

-- show proof of insurance
+- show proof of insurance.

-Beyond that, the driver does not have to speak.
-However, drivers should take care not to act uncooperative or combative…this would increase the likelihood of arrest and additional Nevada charges such as “resisting a peace officer.”
+But, drivers should take care not to act uncooperative or combative.
+Such behavior would increase the likelihood of arrest and possible additional Nevada charges, such as “resisting a peace officer.”1

-But once a cop arrests a driver for DUI in Nevada, the driver is required to submit to a breath test or blood test.
-If the driver is being arrested for driving under the influence of drugs as opposed to alcohol, he/she is required to submit to a blood test.
+But once a cop arrests a driver for DUI in Nevada, the driver is required to submit to a breath test.
+Further, if the driver is being arrested for driving under the influence of drugs, he/she is required to submit to a blood test.

 - For the crime of resisting arrest, see NRS 199.280.